kdestasio/bidsQC/conversion/README.md

     - instructions on copying singularity containers, see [Containers: Docker & Singularity](https://uoregonctn.atlassian.net/wiki/spaces/FSS/pages/138248203/Containers+Docker+Singularity)
     - Follow the [instructions](https://uoregonctn.atlassian.net/wiki/spaces/FSS/pages/138248203/Containers+Docker+Singularity#Containers:Docker&Singularity-trueFromgithub) to build the singularity container on Talapas

-  **Note:** to check if Python 3, dcm2niix, or other packages are available on a Linux cluster, type module avail [packageName] at the command line, e.g. module avail Python3
+To check if Python 3, dcm2niix, or other packages are available on a Linux cluster, type module avail [packageName] at the command line, e.g. module avail Python3

 ***Important:** when you copy the container, you either need to name it `Dcm2Bids-master.simg` or change the image name in the `config_dcm2bids_batch.py` script.